fietec/homeplay/README.md

 ```
 `homeplay` will thereafter serve a simple website on the home network to allow users to iteract with the currently playing media.

-The address of the website will be printed in the console by Flask but it should generally look like this:
+The address of the website will be printed to the console on startup, but it should generally look like this:
 ```
 http://192.168.178.22:<PORT>
 ```
+Simply open this website in your browser and control the media! (the one on your computer)